Behavioral-Health-Network/famcare-sql-toolkit/docs/view-definitions/q-complex-care-pathclient-enrollments.md

 ## Changelog

+- **2025-10-23**: Adds `FOO.TIEDENROLLMENT` = `PATHWAYEVENT.DOCSERNO` conditions to the Pathway Event form joins and comments out the default `FOO.PATHWAY_DATE` = `PATHWAYEVENTCLIENT.DATE_ACCOMPLISHED` join conditions.
+This enables one-to-one cardinality for joins to `PROVIDERPLACEMENT`.
+- **2025-10-02**: Adds `TIEDENROLLMENT` and `TIEDENROLLMENT_MATCH` to allow aid with validating GVT's patch to update `TIEDENROLLMENT` values for forms entered prior to the implementation of `TIEDENROLLMENT` in the Pathway Event forms.
+This may also be useful for validation going forward as well.
 - **2025-08-18**: Adds Markdown frontmatter to replace the non-machine-readable tags.
 - **2025-08-10**: Adds initial Markdown documentation.
 - **2025-08-10**: Adds initial view to support Complex Care Pathway enrollment and event tracking.